 Meet with remote teammates

 With voice and video calls in Slack, you can communicate with teammates, no matter where they are in the world.
-Workspaces on paid subscriptions can accommodate group calls (for up to 15 people), and workspaces on any subscription can make one-to-one calls.
+Workspaces on paid plans can accommodate group calls (for 15 people total), and workspaces on any plan can make one-to-one calls.

 Connect and share

-Slack helps keep communication across your organisation transparent and inclusive.
+Slack helps keep communication across your organization transparent and inclusive.
 Below are some strategies to help everyone in your Slack workspace stay informed.

 Communicate with teammates

-No matter the size of your organisation, communication is the key to collaboration.
-Send and read messages in public channels to keep everyone informed, and use @mentions to alert specific people.
+No matter the size of your organization, communication is the key to collaboration.
+Send and read messages in public channels to keep everyone informed and use @mentions to alert specific people.
 Use direct messages for ad-hoc conversations with one or a few teammates.

 Share info in public channels

-Teamwork and communication happen in channels – open, organised spaces for messages, files, tools and people.
+Teamwork and communication happen in channels — open, organized spaces for messages, files, tools, and people.
 By using public channels, you give other teammates a view into work happening across the company.
 Public channels are open for all members to join, and shared content is searchable.
 They're also easy to spot by the hashtag icon next to their names.

 Manage who can post in channels